-There is no litigation known to be pending or threatened to restrain or enjoin the issuance, sale, execution or delivery of the Series 2009A Bonds, the execution, adoption or effectiveness of the Indenture or the levying or collecting of any payments which will provide Pledged Revenues for the payment of the debt service on the Series 2009A Bonds or in any way contesting or affecting the validity or enforceability of the Series 2009A Bonds, the Indenture, or any proceeding and authority of the NMFA taken with respect to the foregoing.
-The NMFA, the Commission, the Department and their respective general counsel of the NMFA and the Department will deliver nolitigation certificates as to the foregoing prior to the issuance of the Series 2009A Bonds.
+There is no litigation known to be pending or threatened to restrain or enjoin the issuance, sale, execution or delivery of the Series 2010A Bonds, the execution, adoption or effectiveness of the Indenture or the levying or collecting of any payments which will provide Pledged Revenues for the payment of the debt service on the Series 2010A Bonds or in any way contesting or affecting the validity or enforceability of the Series 2010A Bonds, the Indenture, or any proceeding and authority of the NMFA, the Commission or the Department taken with respect to the foregoing.
+The NMFA, the Commission, the Department and the respective general counsel of the NMFA and the Department will deliver no-litigation certificates as to the foregoing prior to the issuance of the Series 2010A Bonds.